By Tom Roberts (look me up in the FNAL Phonebook)

 These test theories can also be used to examine potential alternative theories to SR; such alternative theories predict particular values of the parameters of the test theory, which can easily be compared to values determined by experiments analyzed with the test theory.
 The existing experiments put rather strong experimental constraints on any alternative theory.

-In particular, Zhang showed that these experimental limits essentially require that any theory based upon the existence of an aether be experimentally indistinguishable from SR, and have an aether frame which is unobservable (the only alternative is for a theory to “live in the error bars” of the experiments, which is quite difficult given the high accuracies achieved by many of these experiments).
+In particular, Zhang showed that these experimental limits essentially require that any theory based upon the existence of an aether be experimentally indistinguishable from SR, and have an aether frame which is unobservable (the only alternative is for a theory to "live in the error bars" of the experiments, which is quite difficult given the high accuracies achieved by many of these experiments).
+Note also that some of the parameters in these test theories are not determined at all by SR (or by experiments)—this means that many different theories, characterized by different values of such parameters, are equivalent to SR in that they are experimentally indistinguishable from SR (though they differ from SR in other aspects).

 A detailed account of the early history of SRT is given in: Arthur L. Miller, Albert Einstein's Special Theory of Relativity: Emergence and early interpretation, Addison Wesley, 1981, ISBN 0-201-04680-6.